Rogdham/pyzstd/index.rst

         option = {CParameter.nbWorkers : 4}
         compressed_dat = compress(raw_dat, option)

-    The data will be split into portions and be compressed in parallel.
-The portion size can  be specified by :py:attr:`CParameter.jobSize` parameter, usually don't need to set this.
+    The data will be split into portions and compressed in parallel.
+The portion size can be specified by :py:attr:`CParameter.jobSize` parameter, the overlap size can be specified by :py:attr:`CParameter.overlapLog` parameter, usually don't need to set these.

     The multi-threaded output will be different than the single-threaded output.
 However, both are deterministic, and the multi-threaded output produces the same compressed data no matter how many threads used.

     The multi-threaded output is a single :ref:`frame<frame_block>`, it's larger a little.
-Compressing a 520.58 MB data, single-threaded output is 273.55 MB, multi-threaded output is 274.33 MB.
+Compressing a 520.58 MiB data, single-threaded output is 273.55 MiB, multi-threaded output is 274.33 MiB.

 .. _rich_mem: